GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravprisms.rst

 *table*
     The file describing the prisms with record format *x y z_lo z_hi* [ *dx dy* ] [ *rho* ],
     where the optional items are controlled by options **-E** and **-D**, respectively.
-    Any density contrast can be given in kg/m^3 of g/cm^3.
+    Density contrasts can be given in kg/m^3 of g/cm^3.

 .. _-I: